Accept Credit Cards Over the Phone

 As such, merchant service providers and their partner banks go through an underwriting process to determine the level of risk each merchant poses to their company.
 Depending on the underwriting process, the merchant service provider or bank may ask for a lot of documentation like tax returns, credit checks, background checks and so on.
 Be prepared to answer a lot of questions and be honest and upfront about anything that could potentially classify you as “high risk”.
 The more upfront you are in the underwriting process, the more trust you will build with the merchant service provider.

 After the underwriting process, you will either be approved for a merchant account or not approved.
-If approved, you will be able to accept credit cards over the phone, online, or in-person, in no time!
+If approved, you will be accepting credit cards by phone, online, or in-person, in no time!
 Start the application process now by filling out the form to the right, today.